To screen for and diagnose a chlamydia infection

 - Living in a detention facility

-For pregnant women, the CDC recommends screening for chlamydia during the first trimester or first prenatal visit and, for those younger than 25 or who are at increased risk of infection, repeat testing in the third trimester.
+For pregnant women, the CDC recommends screening for chlamydia during the first trimester or first prenatal visit.
+For women younger than age 25 or at increased risk of infection, testing is repeated in the third trimester.
 Pregnant women diagnosed with chlamydia should be retested about 3 months after completing treatment.
-(See Pregnancy & Prenatal Testing.)
+(See Pregnancy for more information.)

 The CDC recommends that men who have sex with men get chlamydia screening at least annually.
 Health organizations do not recommend routine screening for sexually active, heterosexual men with no symptoms.
-However, healthcare practitioners may recommend screening to their patients when, for example, there is a high number of cases (prevalence) of STDs in the community.
+However, your healthcare practitioner may recommend screening if there is a high number of cases (prevalence) of STDs in your community.

 For women, if symptoms occur, they may include:

 - Bleeding between your menstrual periods and after sexual intercourse

 - Pain while urinating and/or urinating more often